 Divergent Boundaries or constructive:

 At divergent boundaries, the plates slide apart from each other forming a narrow rift valley.
 These are constructive in nature.
-Here, geysers spurt super-heated water, and magma, or molten rock, rises from the mantle and solidifies into basalt, forming a new crust.
-Oceanic ridges are constructed due to these plates.
+Here, geysers spurt super-heated water, and magma, or molten rock, rises from the mantle and solidifies into basalt, forming a new crust, and Oceanic ridges are constructed due to these plates.

-- At the zone of the ocean to ocean rifting: divergent boundaries form by seafloor spreading, formation of a new ocean basin.
+- At the zone of the ocean to ocean rifting: divergent boundaries form by seafloor spreading, the formation of a new ocean basin.

-- The Eyjafjoell volcano of Iceland erupted on 17.4.2010 was on the divergent plate of the Atlantic Ocean.
+- The Eyjafjoell volcano of Iceland erupted on 17.4.2010 on the divergent plate of the Atlantic Ocean.

 Transform boundaries (conservative- Shearing or neutral plate margins): The transform boundaries occur where two lithospheric plates slide past each other along transform faults, they neither construct nor destroy.
 The transform faults occur across a spreading center.